makinacorpus/php-corebus/README.md

  - `#[MakinaCorpus\CoreBus\Attr\Retry(?int)]` allows the command to
    be retried in case an error happen.
 First parameter is the number of retries allowed, default is `3`.
+   Warning, this is not implemented yet, and is an empty shell.

 ## Domain event attributes.